m5luo/cse15l-lab-reports/labreport3/labreport3.md

 ![grep-l1](grep-l1.png)

 Here, I gave it the pattern "Bahamas" and used `*` so that it scans all text files in the third layer of directory under `skills-demo1-data`.
-With this command, it returend only the file names of all files that contained the pattern and not each line.
+With this command, it returned only the file names of all files that contained the pattern and not each line.

 Example 2:

 ![grep-l-i](grep-l-i.png)

 Here is an example of using `-i` and `-l` together.
-By using `-i`, even though I typed "bahamas" wihtout capitalizing teh first letter, it still recognized "Bahamas" in each file and outputted them as files with matching pattern.
+By using `-i`, even though I typed "bahamas" without capitalizing the first letter, it still recognized "Bahamas" in each file and outputted them as files with matching pattern.

 Example 3:

 ![grep-l2](grep-l2.png)

 Here is just another example of using `-l`.
 It displayed file names of all the files that contains the pattern instead of each line.
-You can see the pattern does not have to be a word (that would be followed by a space) but can also be part of a word.
+You can see the pattern does not have to be a complete word (that would be followed by a space) but can also be part of a word.

 `-c`